wazuh/wazuh-documentation/source/development/packaging/generate-wpk-package.rst

 Windows WPK
 ^^^^^^^^^^^

-To build a WPK for Windows you need to first download an MSI package of the desired version:
+To build a WPK for Windows, you need to first download an MSI package of the desired version:

 .. code-block:: console